manishbhima/Data690_DVS/world_development_explorer/wdx_analysis.md

  ![](scatterplot2020.png)
  ![](scatterplot2021.png)

- The above figure depicits Industrialisation vs Exports in four different countries among the different years from 2016 to 2021
+ The above figure depicts Industrialisation vs Exports in four different countries among the different years from 2016 to 2021

 ### **Conclusion**
 - We learned how exports of goods and services, industry, and trade contribute to the economic growth of the respective countries from the above information.
-We also compared the GDP per capita of five other countries.
+We also compared the GDP per capita of four other countries.